-- Be over 18 years of age - Attest to completion of high school or the GED - Agree with the ACU Statement of Faith and adhere to the student code of conduct and the ACU Student Handbook - Access to non-degree seeking student status may be refused to individuals denied admission as regular students or under dismissal. - May enroll for a maximum of 7 credits each term
+- Be over 18 years of age. - Attest to completion of high school or the GED. - Agree with the ACU Statement of Faith and adhere to the student code of conduct and the ACU Student Handbook. - May enroll for a maximum of 7 credits each term. - Individuals denied admission as regular students or under dismissal may be refused access to non-degree seeking student status.